NFDI4Chem/repo-helm-charts/README.md

 ***NOTE - This repo is not ready yet and is still work in progress.

 ## Usage

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to Helm's [documentation](https://helm.sh/docs) to get started.

-Once Helm has been set up correctly, clone the repo and install as follow:
+Once Helm has been set up correctly, add the repo as follows:

+  helm repo add nmrxiv-helm-chart https://NFDI4Chem.github.io/helm-charts

+If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
+You can then run `helm search repo nmrxiv-helm-chart` to see the charts.

-To install the nmrxiv chart:
+To install the nmrxiv-helm-chart chart:

-    helm install my-nmrxiv nmrxiv-helm-chart/charts/nmrxiv-app
+    helm install my-nmrxiv-app nmrxiv-helm-chart/nmrxiv-app

 To uninstall the chart:

-    helm delete my-nmrxiv
+    helm delete my-nmrxiv-app